fbohz/fbohz.github.io/_posts/2020-07-13-async_await_node.markdown

 > Async/Await was introduced recently.
 In order to use async/await we need to use mark functions as `async` functions.
 Async functions return a promise and we can use one or more await functions.

-# Solving Callback Hell😈: JS Promises and Async-Await in Node.js
+# Solving Callback Hell😈 - JS Promises and Async-Await in Node.js

 Last week we went through the baby steps involved in Node.js and setting up a Express server.
 Now we left a question unanswered, remember *callback hell* in Node.js?